-Facebook takes out full-page ads attacking Apple’s upcoming privacy features
+Facebook takes out full-page ads attacking Apple privacy features

-Facebook has taken out full-page ads in The New York Times, The Wall Street Journal, and The Washington Post attacking Apple’s upcoming privacy feature in iOS that will allow users to opt-out of letting apps track their activity for advertising purposes, Bloomberg reports.
+Facebook has taken out full-page ads in The New York Times, The Wall Street Journal, and The Washington Post attacking Apple’s upcoming privacy feature in iOS that will allow users to opt out of letting apps track their activity for advertising purposes, Bloomberg reports.
 The ads position Facebook, one of the largest companies on the planet that built its wealth through the monetization of user data, as standing up for the little guy with the headline: “We’re standing up to Apple for small businesses everywhere.”

 The very public salvo against Apple’s upcoming privacy features is just the latest development in an increasingly acrimonious battle between the two tech juggernauts whose business models are diametrically opposed.
 Apple makes its money through selling high-margin hardware and services and prides itself on offering users a rarity for a tech giant: increasing their privacy with every major software release.
 Facebook, on the other hand, has a business model that relies on collecting as much data about its users as possible in order to monetize that personal data to better target users with ads.
 In other words, every privacy boost Apple gives users becomes another existential threat to Facebook.